-- The Pedestrian, Bicycle and Trails Plan was developed during the update of the Transportation Plan and Lincoln-Lancaster Comprehensive Plan. - Bicycle and Pedestrian Priorities were developed for FY 2010-2015 TIP - Pedestrian and bicycle projects and programs were recommend for inclusion in the TIP. - Support planning efforts to implement the College View Neighborhood Mobility Audit. - Review construction and site development plans for pedestrian, bicycle and trails considerations. - Planning efforts to implement bike lanes and bike parking facilities in Downtown area. - Developed pedestrian design standards for office and commercial developments.
+- Pedestrian, Bicycle and Trails Plan updated for the Transportation Plan. - Pedestrian and bicycle projects and programs were recommend for inclusion in the TIP. - Implemented bike lanes, sharrows and bike parking facilities in Downtown area.

-- Work with the Pedestrian/Bicycle Advisory Committee and local agencies to identify, prioritize and recommend bicycle and pedestrian infrastructure projects and safety awareness programs for inclusion in the Transportation Plan and Comprehensive Plan, TIP and other documents. - Monitor transportation facility projects, community plans and development proposals to ensure that the needs of non-motorized travelers have been considered. - Assist in programs to educate motorists, bicyclists and pedestrians on promotional events. - Assist planning and engineering activities in developing projects to be undertaken for the Safe Routes to School Program (SR2S). - Assist in planning activities associated with implementing the Pedestrian Facilities ADA Transition Plan to assure stewardship of the American with Disabilities Act.
+- Work with Pedestrian/Bicycle Advisory Committee and agencies to recommend and prioritize bicycle and pedestrian projects and programs for inclusion in the Transportation Plan and TIP. - Monitor transportation facility projects, community plans and development proposals to ensure that the needs of non-motorized travelers have been considered. - Assist in planning activities associated with implementing the Pedestrian Facilities ADA Transition Plan to assure stewardship of the American with Disabilities Act.